-Contamination of soil and groundwater with PFASs has been associated with the use of PFAS containing foam at firefighting training operations, releases of wastewater and sludge from PFAS manufacturing facilities, releases of leachate from unlined, municipal landfills, use of PFAS containing biosolids from wastewater treatment facilities as a soil amendment and use of treated wastewater for irrigation (OECD 2013, ITRC 2020).

-As of the date of this memorandum, contamination of groundwater in Hawai'i has been identified at a small number of firefighting training operations.
-The sites do not threaten drinking water but could pose a risk to nearby shorelines and aquatic habitats.
-Data for landfills are not currently available.
-In most cases, landfills are not located in areas that could threaten a drinking water supply.
+Contamination of soil and groundwater with PFASs has been associated with the use of PFAS containing foam at firefighting training operations, releases of wastewater and sludge from PFAS manufacturing facilities, releases of leachate from unlined, municipal landfills, use of PFAS containing biosolids from wastewater treatment facilities as a soil amendment and use of treated wastewater for irrigation, among other sources (OECD 2013, SERDP 2017, ITRC 2020).
+Contamination of groundwater in Hawai'i has to date been identified at only a small number of firefighting training operations.
+Significant impacts to a single, private well used for drinking and irrigation purposes have been identified to date.
+Contamination in most cases does not threaten a drinking water resource but could pose a concern for nearby shorelines and aquatic habitats.
+In most cases, landfills are similarly not located in areas that could threaten a drinking water supply.

-There are no registered, PFAS manufacturing facilities in Hawai'i, although large amounts of PFAS containing, firefighting chemicals might be maintained at jet fuel storage areas.
-Effluent from wastewater treatment plants is reportedly used for irrigation at golf courses and road medians in some municipalities.
-Biosolids from treatment plants have also reportedly been used as a soil amendment at golf courses.
-Biosolids have not been routinely applied to agricultural fields to the knowledge of the HEER Office, although the extent to which this occurs is still being evaluated.
+There are no registered PFAS manufacturing facilities in Hawai'i.
+Effluent from wastewater treatment plants is used for irrigation of golf courses and road medians in some municipalities and potentially small areas of agricultural fields.
+Biosolids from treatment plants have also reportedly been used as a soil amendment at golf courses and to a lesser degree in fields.

-Published studies indicate that PFASs found in soil and groundwater at fire training sites are typically dominated by PFOS-, PFHxA-, PFOA- and PFHxS- with lesser amounts of PFNA-, based largely on PFASs reported under Method 537 (Tsitonaki et al. 2014).
-The relative proportions of these compounds can vary from site to site, depending on the types of firefighting foam used over time.
-Testing of water supply wells in California (CAEPA 2020) identified nine, primary PFASs, including PFHxS-, PFOS-, PFOA-, PFBS-, PFHxA-, PFHpA-, PFNA-, PFDA- and ADONA-.
+Published studies indicate that PFASs found in soil and groundwater at fire training sites are typically dominated by PFOS-, PFHxA-, PFOA- and PFHxS- with lesser amounts of PFNA-.
+This is based largely on PFASs reported under Method 537 (Tsitonaki et al. 2014).
+The relative proportions of these compounds in contaminated media can vary from site to site, depending on the types of firefighting foam used over time and distance from the initial release area.
+Testing of water supply wells in California identified nine, primary PFASs, including PFHxS-, PFOS-, PFOA-, PFBS-, PFHxA-, PFHpA-, PFNA-, PFDA- and ADONA- (CAEPA 2020).
 The occurrence and relative proportions of the compounds varies widely between test sites.
 In most cases, the source of the PFASs is still under investigation.

 An informal review of landfill data from California indicated that leachate is dominated by PFBA-, PFHxA-, PFOA-, PFPeA- and PFHpA-, with a less common but still potentially significant component of PFBS-, PFOS-, NEtFOSSA- and PFUnDA- (Keith Roberson, personal communication; based primarily on Method 537 data).
-More detailed testing of landfill leachate by Lang et al. (2017) suggests, however, that precursor compounds such as the fluorotelomer alcohols 5:3 FTCA, 6:2 FTCA and 7:3 FTCA typically make up 30-40+% of PFAS compounds rather than traditionally tested for sulfonates and carboxylic acids.
-These compounds can form from the biodegradation of other fluorotelomer compounds (Buck et al. 2011, OECD 2013, ITRC 2020).
-Published toxicity studies for fluorotelomer alcohols have not been identified and action levels cannot be developed at this time.
-Contact the HEER Office for further assistance if these compounds are identified in groundwater.
+More detailed testing of landfill leachate by Lang et al. (2017) suggests, however, that precursor compounds such as the fluorotelomer compounds 5:3 FTCA, 6:2 FTCA and 7:3 FTCA typically make up 30-40+% of PFAS compounds rather than traditionally tested for sulfonates and carboxylates.
+These compounds can form from the biodegradation of other fluorotelomer compounds, including fluorotelomer alcohols such as 6:2 FTOH (Buck et al. 2011, OECD 2013, ITRC 2020).

 Concentrations of PFASs in wastewater treatment plant influent and effluent is higher at facilities that accept industrial wastewater or leachate from landfills (e.g., Kathan 2020).
 Highly sorptive PFASs such as PFOS- tend to be dominant in sludge (ITRC 2020) but the overall PFAS makeup can be highly variable between separate facilities (e.g., Kathan 2020).
-Landfill leachate can also contain a high proportion of PFASs precursors.
+Landfill leachate can also contain a high proportion of PFAS precursors.